-Before we leave for our trip into the realms of the cosmic spheres, it’s a good idea to get our bearings and understand our observational platfoarm, the Earth.
+Before we leave for our trip into the realms of the cosmic spheres, it’s a good idea to get our bearings and understand our observational platform, the Earth.

 To fully understand the academics of Astronomy and Astrophysics, one has to conceptualize ideas in the 3rd and 4th dimensions.
 To make this subject matter easier to explain, Astronomers often utilize visual aids to help others understand this science dealing in the abstract.
 One of those tools is the Celestial Sphere.

-I was first introduced to the Celestial Sphere is college, the utilization of this very simple visual aid helped me understand the night sky as seen from Earth.
-Although this particular visual aid is conceptualized as the outdated Platonic Geocentric model (Earth Centered), rather than the accepted Copernicus Helicentric model (Sun Centered), it still has practical applications.
+I was first introduced to the Celestial Sphere in college, and the utilization of this very simple visual aid helped me understand the night sky as seen from Earth.
+Although this particular visual aid is conceptualized as the outdated Platonic Geocentric model (Earth Centered), rather than the accepted Copernicus Heliocentric model (Sun Centered), it still has practical applications.

 In the image above, I have outlined the Ecliptic in red.
-The Ecliptic traverses at a shallow angle across Earth’s sky, with respect to the Celestial Equator.
+The Ecliptic traverses at a shallow angle across Earth’s sky, concerning the Celestial Equator.

 Another very important coordinate system on the Celestial Sphere is that of Declination.
 Declination on the Celestial Sphere runs from North to South, just like longitude on the Earth.
 I have marked examples of Declination on the Celestial Sphere in green.
 This line is used to express how many degrees above or below the Celestial Equator an astronomical object is positioned.